warpaltarpers/cse201-project/CONTRIBUTING.md

 1. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
 The versioning scheme we use is [SemVer](http://semver.org/).
-2. You must request a review of the pull request from Mr. Jones.
+2. You must request a review of the pull request from Mr. Walters.

-**If Mr. Jones accepts your pull request**, it will automatically be merged in.
+**If Mr. Walters accepts your pull request**, it will automatically be merged in.
-**Otherwise**, Mr. Jones will provide reasoning for not accepting.
+**Otherwise**, Mr. Walters will provide reasoning for not accepting.

 ## Code of Conduct